📅

 Civil RightsLabor & Employment

-Trump administration ended federal diversity programs and blocked workplace inclusion training on January 20, 2025.
-Federal contractors scrambled to comply while civil rights groups filed immediate legal challenges.
+Trump ended federal diversity programs and blocked workplace inclusion training January 20, 2025, forcing federal contractors to scramble for compliance while civil rights groups filed immediate legal challenges, reversing decades of progress toward workplace equality.

 5-10 min